-It’s crucial for breast cancer survivors to be aware that they can still qualify for life insurance coverage.
-Many people believe that being diagnosed with cancer makes them instantly ineligible for coverage, but this is not always the case.
+It’s crucial for breast cancer patients and survivors to be aware that they can still qualify for life insurance coverage.
+Many believe that being diagnosed with cancer makes them instantly ineligible for coverage, but this is not always the case.
 There are numerous life insurance providers that focus on offering protection to clients who have received a cancer diagnosis.

 Being diagnosed with breast cancer undoubtedly has a big emotional toll on individuals and families.
 A common misconception is that if you’ve been diagnosed with breast cancer you no longer qualify for life insurance.
 In reality, this is not the case.
 A common question we get from our clients is “can I get life insurance if I’ve been diagnosed with breast cancer?”

 Yes!
-You can obtain life insurance even if you’ve been diagnosed with breast cancer.
+You can get life insurance even if you’ve been diagnosed with breast cancer.
 Depending on your situation, you may even be eligible for favorable rates.
 Since each situation is unique, it is best to reach out to an advisor who can help you navigate your situation and find a policy that fits your needs.

 Overview of Breast Cancer